vankessel/vankessel.github.io/blog/_posts/2026-02-09-quantum-body-language.md

 This seems like a good starting point.

 I approached devising an experiment using this game.
-It's solid on all counts except for how to manage player coordination.
+It's logically sound, but there is one problem—player coordination.

+(Aside: I learned about em-dashes from ID'ing artificial ~~intelligence~~ imitators—but I do not use or like them.)

 In the classical case, the best outcome involves agreeing beforehand on fixed answers (0 or 1) for each of the 9 board positions.